Cue (clothing)

-Cue is a clothing store that was established in 1968.
+Cue is a clothing brand that was established in 1968.
 Its first store opened in the Strand Arcade, Sydney, Australia.
 Cue predominantly sells modern fashion from London and exclusive prints.
+Cue also owns sister brand Veronika Maine.
+Together, they have 51 stores in Australia and New Zealand, as well as concession stores in department stores Myer, David Jones and Ballantynes.

 History

-Cue was opened in 1968 and is still wholly owned by the founding family.
+Cue was opened in 1968.
 Designs seen in Cue stores are ones that originate from Cue's head office in Surry Hills, Sydney, and most clothing is made in Australia.
 Cue works with fabric mills in Europe to develop fabrics to the design teams' own specifications and print designs.